-Singapore has moved towards stricter physical distancing measures since last Thursday (26-Mar-2020) by closing down movie theatres, pubs and most entertainment centre to contain the spread of COVID-19.
-With these shops closed, does the electrical load for Singapore changes though?
+Singapore has moved towards stricter physical distancing measures since last Thursday (26-Mar-2020) by closing down movie theatres, pubs and most entertainment centres to contain the spread of COVID-19.
+With these establishments closed, does the electrical load for Singapore change though?
 Let’s find out.

 Data sourced from the Energy Market Company

 We can see that in general, the electrical demand hasn’t changed and in fact, it seemed to have increased from similar days from the past year, even when benchmarked for weekdays and weekends.
 This is could be an indication of both year-on-year growth in the economy and the implementation of work from home in many places.

 A deeper dig into this could point to some of the following reasons:

 - Physical Distancing means more people stay at home and use their individual air-conditioning systems.
 Considering that the weather in Singapore has been hot in the last week, 30-35 °C with tropical humidity, air-conditioning is needed more than usual.

 - There’s a slight drop in energy demand on Saturdays, indicating maybe people are going out fewer times than in 2019.

 - Over time a country’s electricity/energy consumption increases as its economy grow on a year-on-year basis.
 Although shops are closed, load factors are often affected by the capacity of the country.
 Singapore although is small, it does host 6.9 million people in the small little island.

 - And most importantly, Singapore is under strict physical distancing and not a complete lockdown, which means that a lot of businesses are still up and running, in addition to a lot of people working from home.
 That’s possibly why we see an overall increase in electrical demand.